 Don’t ask me what I was thinking the first time around, skipping the zoo.
 How could I have done that to myself?

 After all, it’s a well-known fact that Katie Davies loves the zoo.
-I’ve always enjoyed the zoo and believed you’re never too old to go to the zoo.
+I’ve always enjoyed the zoo and believe you’re never too old to go to the zoo.

 Finally, one of the top things to do in Sydney is head to Darling Harbour.
 A LOT of people go during the day thanks to the indoor shopping centre and abundance of cafes and restaurants.

-Having said that, you should go at night.
+Having said that, you should also go at night.

 It’s bustling, there’s great bars and the harbour looks extra pretty under the moonlight.
-You’re welcome.
+Thank me later.

-(Have you been to this amazing Australian city?
+Have you been to this amazing Australian city?
 What are your favourite things to do in Sydney?
-Katie-xo)